90% of the exhibition area for Barcelona Wine Week 2025 has already been booked

 Other sectoral challenges

 In addition, BWW’s schedule of tastings and talks will analyse the major challenges facing the sector, including sustainability, the adaptation to climate change, digitisation, innovation, the internationalisation of Spanish wineries and the opportunities brought by wine and enogastrotourism.
-A new feature of the fair this year will be the presentation of the prestigious Star Wine List, which rewards the restaurants and bars with the best wine lists in the different categories and regions.
+A new feature of the fair this year will be the presentation of the prestigious Star Wine List of the Year, which rewards the restaurants and bars with the best wine lists in the different categories and regions.

 The previous BWW, held in February 2024, brought together 952 exhibiting wineries, 73 Designations of Origin and nearly 21,000 professional visitors, 20% of them from abroad.
 During the event, more than 12,000 business meetings were held between exhibiting companies and the 1,000 large domestic buyers and 650 key guest importers from countries such as the United States, Germany, Canada, the Netherlands, the United Kingdom and China.